-A Bachelor of Science in Computer Science from Southern New Hampshire University will help prepare you to enter a wide variety of fields.
+A Bachelor of Science in Computer Science from Southern New Hampshire University can help prepare you to enter a wide variety of fields.
 From the technology industry to the manufacturing industry, from management positions to technical jobs, a Computer Science degree can help you steer your career in the direction you want.

 SNHU has modelled its computer science program in accordance with the international CDIO initiative, "an innovative educational framework for producing the next generation of computer scientists that stresses computer science fundamentals set in the context of Conceiving, Designing, Implementing, and Operating real-world systems and products."
 CDIO is a prominent educational philosophy and is intended to achieve a fine balance between project-based, hands-on learning and traditional, theory-based education.
 No matter your interest, the program will help you develop the necessary skills to begin your chosen career.

-The SNHU faculty in the Computer Science program are dedicated to your success.
+The SNHU faculty in the computer science program are dedicated to your success.
 You will have opportunities to get hands-on experience through coursework and projects, as well as opportunities to seek internships and jobs in the industry.
-SNHU's location in Manchester, NH is ideal for access to a wide range of regional software research and development companies.
+SNHU's location in Manchester, NH, is ideal for access to a wide range of regional software research and development companies.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
-The benefits of majoring in Computer Science at SNHU include:
+The benefits of majoring in computer science at SNHU include:

-Graduates from the Computer Science program at Southern New Hampshire University will be well prepared to enter a wide variety of fields.
+Graduates from the computer science program at Southern New Hampshire University will be well prepared to enter a wide variety of fields.
 You will learn to develop software with applications in the aviation and automotive industries, medical offices and hospitals, and the data communication, manufacturing, management, military, entertainment, consumer and industrial products, and education fields.

 Upon completion of the Computer Science degree program at Southern New Hampshire University, graduates should: